-An easy dinner side salad that changes things up a bit with shaved Pecorino Romano, toasted pine nuts, and lemon juice.
+An easy side salad that changes things up a bit with shaved Pecorino Romano, toasted pine nuts, and lemon juice.

 Close up on colorful side salad in serving bowl.

-• Toasted pine nuts (feel free to swap toasted pine nuts for toasted walnuts, almonds, or pecans).
+• Toasted pine nuts.
+Feel free to swap toasted pine nuts for toasted walnuts, almonds, or pecans.

 Other additions worth considering: